Phicks-debug/aiobedrock/README.md

 yields either parsed JSON objects or raw byte chunks depending on the payload.

 - Parameters are the same as `invoke_model`
+- Streaming error events from Bedrock raise `aiobedrock.main.BedrockStreamError` and surface the error payload in the exception message so you can respond or retry appropriately.

 #### close